0X-JonMichaelGalindo/Javascript-Pattern-Matching/README.md

 # Javascript-Pattern-Matching

-Pattern matching is a concise, easy-to-read syntax for writing programs whose computation depends on the type of parameter past.
+Pattern matching is a concise, easy-to-read syntax for writing functions whose computation depends on the type of parameter past.

 # Example #1